National Liberal Party (Romania): Re-establishment and first governing experiences (1990–2000)

-This had ultimately proven to be an eventual major strategic error for the PNL, as the party did not manage to surpass the needed electoral threshold for parliamentary presence and as such was forced to enter extra-parliamentary opposition for the period 1992–1996.
-Furthermore, this political decision also resulted in several splinter factions leaving the main party, with some PNL deflecting groups opting to remain within the CDR while others still endorsing Câmpeanu's side in a new party which was called PNL-C (Partidul Național Liberal-Câmpeanu).
-Therefore, the factions which deflected from the main PNL and aligned themselves with the CDR were PNL-CD (led by Niculae Cerveni), PNL-AT, and PL '93.
-Other minor liberal political parties such as PAC and UFD (which later merged into the main PNL) were also part of the CDR throughout the late 1990s.
+This ultimately proved to be a major strategic error; the PNL failed to surpass the electoral threshold required for parliamentary representation and was consequently relegated to extra-parliamentary opposition for the 1992–1996 term.
+Furthermore, this decision triggered a wave of fragmentation within the liberal movement.
+Several splinter factions broke away from the main party: some opted to remain within the CDR, while others followed Câmpeanu into a new entity titled PNL-C (Partidul Național Liberal-Câmpeanu).
+The primary factions that defected to align with the CDR included PNL-CD (led by Niculae Cerveni), PNL-AT, and PL '93.
+Other minor liberal parties, such as the PAC and UFD (which would eventually merge into the main PNL) also maintained their presence within the CDR throughout the late 1990s.

-Nevertheless, after a change of leadership that saw Ionescu-Quintus as the new party leader elected in 1995, the PNL contested the 1996 general election once again as part of the CDR.
-The 1996 general elections represented the first peaceful transition of power in post-1989 Romania, with the PNL, PNȚCD, Democratic Party (PD), and the UDMR forming a grand coalition that pushed the PDSR (formerly the FSN and FDSN) in opposition for the period 1996–2000.
-Furthermore, the presidency was also won by the CDR's common candidate, more specifically Emil Constantinescu, who received endorsement on behalf of all of the alliance's constituent parties (including the PNL political groups therein).
+Following a leadership change that saw Mircea Ionescu-Quintus elected as the new party president in 1995, the PNL contested the 1996 general election as a reinstated member of the CDR.
+These elections marked the first peaceful transition of power in post-1989 Romania; the PNL joined the PNȚCD, the Democratic Party (PD), and the UDMR/RMDSZ in forming a broad governing coalition.
+This alliance successfully relegated the PDSR (the successor to the FSN and FDSN) to the opposition for the 1996–2000 term.
+Additionally, the presidency was secured by the CDR's joint candidate, Emil Constantinescu, who received the unified endorsement of all the alliance's constituent groups, including the various liberal factions then under the PNL umbrella.

 Opposition and second governing experiences (2000–2010)

-Between 1996 and 2000, because of the lack of political coherence within the parties of the governing CDR coalition and the multiple changes of cabinets that followed throughout this entire period of time, the PNL decided once more to withdraw from the alliance just before the 2000 general election and, consequently, to compete alone instead.
-This time, the party managed to gain parliamentary presence but failed to form another centre-right government, finishing fourth in the legislative elections and third in the presidential election.
-However, a splinter group founded by Dan Amedeo Lăzărescu and led by Decebal Traian Remeș which was called PNL-T (PNL Tradițional) decided to remain within CDR 2000 and contest that year's general election by endorsing Mugur Isărescu as presidential candidate.
+Between 1996 and 2000, the governing CDR coalition was hampered by a lack of political coherence and frequent cabinet reshuffles.
+In response to this instability, the PNL once again decided to withdraw from the alliance shortly before the 2000 general election, opting to compete as an independent force.
+While the party successfully maintained its parliamentary presence, finishing fourth in the legislative races and third in the presidential election, it failed to secure a place in a center-right government.
+This period also saw another internal schism: a splinter group founded by Dan Amedeo Lăzărescu and led by Decebal Traian Remeș, known as PNL-T (PNL Tradițional), broke away to remain within the 'CDR 2000' alliance, endorsing Mugur Isărescu for the presidency.

-Therefore, during the mid 2000s (more specifically starting in 2003), the PNL joined forces with the PD in order to form the Justice and Truth Alliance (DA) so as to compete in the 2004 general election as an alternative to the then ruling PSD (formerly PDSR) government.
-The alliance managed to finish second by popular vote in the Parliament, subsequently form a centre-right cabinet, and also win the presidency during the same year.
+Consequently, in early 2003, the PNL joined forces with the Democratic Party (PD) to form the Justice and Truth Alliance (D.A.).
+This coalition was designed as a powerful center-right alternative to the ruling PSD (formerly PDSR) ahead of the 2004 general election.
+The alliance achieved significant success, finishing second in the popular vote for Parliament and securing the presidency through their joint candidate, Traian Băsescu.
+Following the elections, the D.A.
+Alliance successfully formed a center-right cabinet, marking the PNL's return to the executive and inaugurating a period of significant liberal influence in Romanian governance.